IdioticProgramApe/IdioticProgramApe.github.io/_posts/2023-04-12-emcpp-moving-to-mcpp.md

   void Widget::processPointer<const void>(const void*) = delete;
   ```

-  this cannot done by partially declare them as private, because it’s not possible to give a member function template specialization a different access level from that of the main template.
+  this cannot done by partially declare them as private, because it's not possible to give a member function template specialization a different access level from that of the main template.

 ### Key points